Eligible Programs & Courses

 Aid eligible programs and courses

-Federal regulations require a student seeking federal financial aid be enrolled in an eligible certificate or degree program.
+Federal regulations require a student seeking federal financial aid be admitted and currently working toward an eligible Pima Community College (PCC) degree or certificate.

-Financial Aid eligibility can be found with program descriptions.
+A program's financial aid eligibility can be found within the program's webpage.
 In addition to being enrolled in an eligible program, federal financial aid can be disbursed only for coursework required for that program of study.

-Essentially, only remedial coursework and coursework that counts towards a student’s program will be used in determining the student’s enrollment status for federal financial aid.
+For most financial aid eligible programs, remedial coursework may be used in determining the student enrollment status for federal financial aid.
+For all financial aid eligible programs, coursework that counts towards a student’s program will be used in determining the student’s enrollment status for federal financial aid with a few exceptions.

 Remedial coursework